Other Projects

 • Designing and assembling a simple custom hardware setup for generating thermal illusions

-• Developing a feed-forward temperature control system in LabVIEW to enable real-time modulation and targeted haptic perception
+• Developing feed-back temperature control systems in LabVIEW to enable real-time modulation and targeted haptic perception

 Video shows a pilot experiment with the setup designed during that summer.